Emmotes/ic_spoilers/docs/havilar.md

     "id": 2495,
     "flavour_text": "",
     "description": {
-        "desc": "Havilar increases the damage of all Champions in the 2 columns behind her by 400%."
+        "desc": "Havilar increases the damage of all Champions in the 2 columns behind her by $amount%."
     },
     "effect_keys": [
         {